Brayan3268/placetogrow_ms/README.md

 11) Run the command: "npm install"

-12) Run the command: "npm run dev"

 13) Run the command: "php artisan serve"

-14) Run the command: "npm run dev"
+14) Run the command: "npm run build"

 15) For run the test: